shawenyao/jekyll-now/_posts/2021-05-22-Price-Efficiency-on-Uniswap.md

 In the previous [post](/Dynamics-of-Liquidity-Pool-Returns-A-Uniswap-Example/), we discussed the way by which an automated market maker (AMM) such as Uniswap determines market price.
 As mentioned, the fundamental mechanism underlying the decentralized exchange is known as the constant product formula, which states that given a certain supply of asset X and Y in the liquidity pool, the product of their outstanding balances should be a constant.
 This differs drastically from how traditional electronic exchanges such as NYSE, NASDAQ or even Coinbase functions, where buyers and sellers place their bid/ask prices to form order books, from which assets are priced.

 Obviously, the law of one price dictates that under certain conditions, the price of the same asset must be the same everywhere - otherwise, it creates actionable arbitrage opportunity across markets.
 In practice, however, many market imperfections, i.e., trade frictions, prevent the principle from holding true.
-For example, the feasibility of the arbitrage trade depends on how much each transaction costs, how long the settlement might take, or how easy it is to move capital around.
+For example, the feasibility of the arbitrage trade depends on how much each transaction costs, how long the settlement takes, or how easy it is to move capital around.
 Nonetheless, arbitrageurs can still step in and take advantage of the difference if the spread is wide enough to remain positive on an after-cost basis.

 So how do the two stack up against each other?
 Let's take a look at where they've been over Uniswap V2's one year history.